40843245/AppScript-project/Google Forms/Form Generator/Form Generator given Spreadsheet data/intro.md

 <img width="963" alt="image" src="https://github.com/user-attachments/assets/6e6d19a8-0e66-4e48-9ba6-5475e62d4558" />

+If it is `YES`, it will enable it as quiz.

+If it is `NO`, it will disable it as quiz.

+If it is other value, it will be unchanged (by default, it disables it as quiz).

 4. One can set how many questions will be added and range of cell that will be read for adding question (or section headers)

 by `QuestionLineEnum.MIN_LINE` and `QuestionLineEnum.MAX_LINE` in `enum.gs`.